Skip to main content

 A generic version of Lipitor called atorvastatin calcium, made by Ranbaxy Pharmaceuticals, was also the subject of a separate recall.
 Ranbaxy issued the recall because pills reportedly had specks of glass in them.

-Lipitor Lawsuits
+Lipitor Lawsuits and Litigation

-But, the FDA has said that the risk of developing type 2 diabetes is so remote that the benefits of statin medication outweigh the risks.
+But the FDA has said that the risk of developing type 2 diabetes is so remote that the benefits of statin medication outweigh the risks.
 Generally, these lawsuits claim Pfizer is liable under product liability law.

 Under product liability law, drug manufacturers must give patients adequate warnings about the dangers of their products.
 Some states hold manufacturers strictly liable for defective medications.
 This means you don’t need to prove negligence.